Spanish Armed Forces during the period of Francoism

 During the Civil War and the dictatorship, they called themselves the National Army or simply Spanish Army.
 Due to their loyalty and obedience to Franco, they are also known as the Francoist Army.
 In fact, during the dictatorship of Francisco Franco it became one of the levers and main supports of Franco's power, and as such it remained until after his death in 1975 and the reinstatement of democracy during the period of the transition.

 It had its origins in the forces that rose up in 1936 against the Republican government, starting the Civil War that would last almost three years.
 When this ended with the victory of Franco as absolute dictator of the country, its organisation changed and its internal structure became bureaucratised.
 The historian Gabriel Cardona highlights in his works the chronic shortage of material resources, as well as the corruption and enchufismo, which did not contribute to improving the Spanish Armed Forces.
-Franco's army was more of a police force and an element of pressure for the Franco regime, but incapable of fulfilling the function of a modern army that it was supposed to have been entrusted with.
+Franco's army was more of a police force and an element of pressure for the regime, but incapable of fulfilling the function of a modern army that it was supposed to have been entrusted with.